canonical/k8s-dqlite/docs/configuration.md

 * ``--otel-span-name-filter`` - use a regex to filter spans by name
 * ``--otel-span-min-duration-filter`` -- filter out spans below a given threshold interval

+Profiling data can also help identify k8s-dqlite bottlenecks.
+Use the ``--profiling`` and ``--profiling-dir`` k8s-dqlite arguments to obtain ``pprof`` profiling data, which will be stored in the specified directory when the k8s-dqlite service stops.

 ## Connection Pool Configuration

 The connection pool configuration options are available to control the connections to Dqlite: